Why get a skin check?

+Skin cancer is very common.
+It is estimated that 2 in 3 Australians will be diagnosed with skin cancer by the age of 70.
 Early detection and treatment is important.
 Currently there is no screening programme for skin cancer.
-However, it is important to check yourself regularly and get a skin check with your GP, skin cancer doctor or dermatologist if you have any concern or for high risk patients.
+However, it is important to check yourself regularly and get a skin cancer check with a skin cancer doctor or a dermatologist if you are concerned of fall into the high risk category.

 What to expect?

 The most important thing we want patients to walk away with is peace of mind and certainty that they have been thoroughly examined by a qualified skin cancer doctor.
 We aim to offer a caring, accessible and efficient service for early detection and treatment of skin cancer.

 What is involved in a skin Cancer check?

 If you book in a full body skin check, your appointment will involve a consultation with the doctor followed by a head to toe examination of your skin using a hand held device called a Dermatoscope.
 We also have available DermEngine Total Body Photography to aid annual monitoring of moles.